 - Most people think of ceramic cookware as being white or off-white, but it is actually available in a variety of colors.
 This can be helpful if you want your kitchen to have a certain look.

 - Ceramic cookware is often lighter than other types of cookware, like hard anodized aluminum.
 This can make it easier to handle, especially when lifting heavy pots and pans.

 - Ceramic cookware is usually less expensive than hard anodized cookware.

 Disadvantages of ceramic cookware

-- When compare ceramic with hard anodized aluminum, the former is not as durable.
+- When comparing ceramic with hard anodized aluminum, the former is not as durable.
 In fact, it is more prone to chipping and breaking, especially if dropped carelessly or banged against a hard object.

-- While many seller mentioned that ceramic cookware is dishwasher safe, this is actually not the case.
+- While many sellers mentioned that ceramic cookware is dishwasher safe, this is actually not the case.
 The high temperatures of a dishwasher can damage the ceramic coating, so it is best to hand wash this type of cookware.